 The National Guild for Community Arts Education supports and advances access to lifelong learning opportunities in the arts.
 Among its national initiatives is Engaging Adolescents, which aims to increase youth participation in the arts by enhancing the effectiveness and scope of existing, high quality out-of-school time arts education programs and catalyzing the development of new programs.
 The Guild serves a broad constituency of more than 5,000 nonprofit, arts organizations, and government agencies in the United States that are providing open access to classes, lessons and workshops in multiple artistic disciplines.
 Many also are providing learning/development through the arts with a focus on youth development, community building, positive aging, and other areas.
 Of these providers, more than 450 are Guild members.
 They include community schools of the arts; arts centers; and arts education divisions of performing arts institutions, universities, museums, and other organizations.
 In concert with this dynamic network, the Guild researches and promotes best practices, provides opportunities for professional development and dialogue, advocates for broad access, and makes grants to the field.
 Collectively, Guild member institutions offer direct instruction to more than 2.5 million students each year, employ 20,000 teaching artists, and reach an additional eight million Americans each year through performances and exhibitions.
 In addition to providing classes and lessons within their own facilities, most members also collaborate with public schools, social service organizations, hospitals, and other agencies to increase communities’ access to arts education.

-The Massachusetts Cultural Council promotes excellence, access, education and diversity in the arts, humanities and interpretive sciences, in order to improve the quality of life for all Massachusetts residents and contribute to the economic vitality of our communities.
-MCC is a state agency committed to building a central place for arts and culture in the everyday lives of communities and pursues this mission through a combination of grants, services and advocacy for cultural organizations, schools, communities and artists.
+The Mass Cultural Council promotes excellence, access, education, and diversity in the arts, humanities, and interpretive sciences, in order to improve the quality of life for all Massachusetts residents and contribute to the economic vitality of our communities.
+Mass Cultural Council is a state agency committed to building a central place for arts and culture in the everyday lives of communities and pursues this mission through a combination of grants, services and advocacy for cultural organizations, schools, communities and artists.

-Over the past 20 years, MCC has invested more than $10 million in creative youth development resulting in a vibrant community of programs.
+Over the past 20 years, Mass Cultural Council has invested more than $10 million in creative youth development resulting in a vibrant community of programs.
 Massachusetts has had more than 40 Winners and Finalists of the National Arts and Humanities Youth Program Awards (formally Coming Up Taller) since 1998 and it’s flagship program in creative youth development, YouthReach, has been recognized by the National Endowment for the Arts and replicated in states across the country.
-On December 1, 2014 the MCC launched its newest creative youth development initiative, SerHacer, which is the first public support system for El Sistema-inspired work in the United States.
-Together with more than 400 cultural organizations and hundreds of teaching artists, the MCC is working to deepen the creative potential of young people in every corner of the Commonwealth.
+On December 1, 2014 the Mass Cultural Council launched its newest creative youth development initiative, SerHacer, which is the first public support system for El Sistema-inspired work in the United States.
+Together with more than 400 cultural organizations and hundreds of teaching artists, the Mass Cultural Council is working to deepen the creative potential of young people in every corner of the Commonwealth.

 Created in 1982 by Executive Order, the President’s Committee on the Arts and the Humanities (PCAH) is an advisory committee to the White House on cultural issues.
 The PCAH works directly with the Administration and the three primary cultural agencies—National Endowment for the Arts (NEA), National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS)—as well as other federal partners and the private sector, to address policy questions in the arts and humanities, to initiate and support key programs in those disciplines, and to recognize excellence in the field.
 Its core areas of focus are arts and humanities education, cultural exchange, and community revitalization.
 Historically, the First Lady serves as honorary chairman of the committee, which is composed of both private and public members.